What is a Database?

 Hardware refers to the physical, electronic devices such as computers and hard disks that offer the interface between computers and real-world systems.

-Data are raw facts and pieces of information which need to be organized and processed to make it more meaningful.
+Data are raw facts and information that need to be organized and processed to make it more meaningful.
 Database dictionaries are used to centralize, document, control, and coordinate the use of data within an organization.
-Put simply, a database is a repository of information about a database (also called metadata).
+A database is a repository of information about a database (also called metadata).